pixelite1201/agora_evaluation/docs/prediction_format.md

 ```

 ## Run check_pred_format
-Once you have generated all the prediction (.pkl) files as explained above, create a zip of the folder containg the files e.g. pred.zip.
+Once you have generated all the prediction (.pkl) files as explained above, create a zip of the folder name **predictions** containg the files e.g. predictions.zip.
 The following command will extract the pred.zip in extract_zip folder and will verify if the shape and type for all the parameters in the individual pickle file is correct.
 ```
 python agora_evaluation/check_pred_format.py --predZip pred.zip --extractZipFolder extract_zip --modeltype SMPLX/SMPL
 ```